Getting an MBA can open up a world of opportunity for professionals across various industries.

 Now that you have an idea of what to expect with an MBA program, you may be wondering where to even begin with choosing one.
 When considering what type of MBA program is right for you, it’s important to define your priorities and think about the following:

 - How flexible are you with balancing an MBA on top of other commitments?
-Do you want to work full-time and do a part-time MBA program or be a full-time student?

 - How soon do you want to achieve your degree?
-Is a 1-year or 2-year track ideal?

 Reflect on your goals and what you hope to achieve by pursuing an MBA.
 Network with colleagues or peers that have completed an MBA program themselves to gain insight into navigating your own journey.
 Research schools that have specializations that you are interested in and explore their course curriculum to determine how you can translate your learnings to being in the field.